 Since the rise of Bitcoin, blockchain has been a hot topic.
-This cryptocurrency, however, represents only a small piece of the pie.
+This digital solution, however, represents only a small piece of the pie.
 There are a wide number of applications in which we can use blockchain, including the transportation industry.

 Despite how often we may hear the “blockchain” buzzword, it can be difficult to nail down what it actually is.
 McKinsey & Company put it well by describing blockchain as a distributed ledger or database made up of encrypted information added as “blocks” to a chain of historical records.

 Before a new block can be added to the chain, it must first be validated by the other participants to prevent fraud.
 There is also no single point of failure since every participant has a copy of the ledger.

 Blockchain allows information to be verified and exchanged without relying on a third-party authority.
 Blocks are immutable so once data is added to the chain, it cannot be edited—unless the blockchain is initially created with ability to edit blocks, which is something that is being tested.

 There are three main types of blockchain—public, permissioned and private.
 With public blockchains, anyone can read or write on the chain.
 There is no central authority and it can be difficult to eliminate bad actors.
 Bitcoin is an example of a public ledger.
 Permissioned blockchains are similar to public but participants must be pre-approved.
 This type of blockchain may replace legal documents like non-disclosure agreements (NDA).
 Private blockchains, on the other hand, are more restrictive.
 It maintains a central authority and participants must be authorized to join and write on the chain.
 It is considered the most scalable form of blockchain.

 Blockchain is still a relatively new type of technology.
 It is expected to see major growth from 2021 to 2025 and to reach maturity in 2026 and beyond.

 Blockchain Potential in Transportation